Villa Zlatni Breg: King Milan I and Queen Natalie

-King Alexander and Queen Draga
+King Alexander I and Queen Draga

-King Alexander and Queen Draga often spent time in Plavinac, even more than the previous royal couple.
+King Alexander I and Queen Draga often spent time in Plavinac, even more than the previous royal couple.
 As they grew more and more unpopular, this was a way to hide their private lives and the remove themselves from the capital city.
 As they mostly came via the Danube, the town of Smederevo decided to expand the port and the build a promenade and a park along the bank.
 During their stay in the house, parties, balls and feast were held almost every day.
 They began their relationship in the villa in 1895, as Draga used to be Queen Natalie's lady in waiting.
 They spent their honeymoon here and organized celebration of their first anniversary with a reception for 400 guests.
 From here Queen Draga dispatched a false news about her pregnancy and here she secluded herself when the scandal broke out.
 The villa also continued to be used for public and state affairs so some of the constitutions were declared here and it was often a meeting place of the government ministers.
 Historians cite the house as one of the locations where the 1903 overthrow of the royal couple was planned.

 During this time, the villa had the most vibrant life.
 King often used villa for his official businesses - holding ministerial sessions, signing appointments and royal decrees, and, in time, receiving foreign envoys.
-Delegation from the Ottoman sultan Abdul Hamid II was the first recorded diplomatic visit to the villa.
+Delegation from the Ottoman Sultan Abdul Hamid II was the first recorded diplomatic visit to the villa.
 Other diplomats included Russian envoy Nikolai Charykov, German envoy Ludwig von Wäcker-Gotter, Ottoman general Hamdi Pasha and head of the Russian secret police, Alexander Iosipovich Grabo.

-Later history

 Orešković family

+After the 1903 May Coup, Queen Natalie bequeathed the villa to her loyal friend, Colonel Antonije Orešković, who, during the turmoil of her divorce from King Milan—a scandal fueled by his infidelity that unsettled the nation at the close of the 19th century—had stood firmly at her side.